 I know a lot of blogs suggest doing all of the prep before introducing it to the child.
 I have to say, I strongly disagree with this method.
-I believe kids should be a part of the entire process.
+I believe kids should be a part of the entire process, not just making a sensory mess.
 That way they learn valuable lessons, such as, being helpful, following directions (communication 😉 ), responsibility, and most importantly, patience.
 Although it can certainly seem that way, these days, not everything happens on demand.

 Prepare the Activity, Together.

 I know you might be thinking, “How old does she think my kid is?”
 But truth be told, I honestly don’t think it matters.
 To build connections I feel you should include your children in the process.
 This gives you both plenty of opportunities to communicate, learn about each other, work out solutions and build a routine, so that, each time will get easier and more productive.

 To help you, I give suggestions of how you can include your child for each and every activity!
 Each activity found on Parenting Not Perfection comes with an easy to print, PDF file in our Free Printables Library; including, “Materials Used”, “How to” & “Communicating & Connecting”, which is where you will find the suggestions to include your child, build a stronger connection & help improve communication.

 It can be quite difficult for kids to accept that things are not immediately ready for them.
 Of course this is understandable; let’s face it we don’t really wanna wait for things either, do we?